mbbayside/TidyDataProject/README.md

 ## Introduction
-This repository holds the train_test.txt data set, associated code book, and R-script used for generating it.
+This repository holds the train_test.txt data set, the associated code book code_book.txt, and R-script run_analysis.R used for generating it.

 ## The Data
 The raw data set operated upon is from the "Getting and Cleaning Data"